 Now, if you need more info on what goes into one, make sure to check out my other post where I talk about what goes into a Media Kit.
 I’ll link to at the end of this post too.

-All in all, you need to have a media kit before reaching out to brands so they can quickly get to know you and your brand to determine whether you’d be a good fit for a partnership.
+All in all, anyone who wants to know how to get brand deals must first understand that they need to have a media kit before reaching out to brands so they can quickly get to know you and your brand to determine whether you’d be a good fit for a partnership.

 Tip #4: Start pitching brands!